DerGuru/The-Resonant/New Chapters/Part2/P2-11_Archive_Sabotage.md

 *We survive.
 We train.
 We become exceptional.*

-Jason thought about the lightning.
-About someone powerful enough to steer weather patterns.
-About Malvek erasing records with a keystroke.
+Jason thought about Malvek erasing records with a keystroke.
+About someone powerful enough to rewrite history with institutional authority.

 And about Elyra, damaged but still brilliant, teaching them how to fight back with precision instead of power.